neynarxyz/go-sdk/generated/neynar_sdk/docs/FrameAPI.md

 func main() {
 	limit := int32(56) // int32 | Number of results to fetch (optional) (default to 100)
 	cursor := "cursor_example" // string | Pagination cursor (optional)
-	timeWindow := openapiclient.TrendingTimeWindow("1h") // TrendingTimeWindow | Time window used to calculate the change in trending score for each mini app, used to sort mini app results (optional) categories := []string{"Categories_example"} // []string | Comma separated list of categories to include in the results.
+	timeWindow := openapiclient.MiniAppTimeWindow("1h") // MiniAppTimeWindow | Time window used to calculate the change in trending score for each mini app, used to sort mini app results (optional) (default to "7d") categories := []string{"Categories_example"} // []string | Comma separated list of categories to include in the results.
 Includes all if left blank.
 Example: `categories=games,social` OR: `categories=games&categories=social` (optional)

 	configuration := openapiclient.NewConfiguration()